janwilmake/dorm/README.md

 for await (const user of cursor) {
   // Process each user individually
 }

+// Or get all results at once
+const allUsers = await cursor.toArray();
 ```

 ### REST API for Data Access